Pain Psychology

-Pain Psychology is an important part of our interdisciplinary team approach to helping people with chronic pain.
+Pain psychology is an important part of our interdisciplinary team approach to helping people with chronic pain.
 We recognize that chronic pain can affect nearly every aspect of a person’s life, including physical functioning, relationships with family and friends, and financial security.
-A large number of people who develop chronic pain also develop problems with depression, anxiety, or panic.
+Many people who develop chronic pain also develop problems with depression, anxiety, or panic.
 Those negative changes in emotional functioning can then, in turn, make the pain worse and contribute to a vicious cycle of pain.
-That is why we believe it is important to treat the “whole person.”
+That is why we believe treating each person as a whole is important.

 Featured News

-Assistant Professor and Pain Psychologist, Sarah Buday, PhD, was recently featured in the September issue of the American Psychological Association’s Monitor on Psychology.
+Associate Professor and Pain Psychologist, Sarah Buday, PhD, was recently featured in the American Psychological Association’s Monitor on Psychology.

 Patients turn to psychologists for new chronic pain strategies in the COVID-19 era

-While many people view pain as a physical experience, research suggests it’s much more complex, also stemming from psychological and social factors.
-Read more
+While many people view pain as a physical experience, research suggests it’s much more complex—stemming from psychological and social factors.